Mount Cook TARNS guide

 what we found useful to pack

-In addition to the usuals (camera gear, suitable clothing, water and food, first aid, etc. we found the following items useful for this roadside stop:
+In addition to the usuals (camera gear, suitable clothing, water and food, first aid, etc. we found the following items useful:

 clothes that aren't blue so you stand out against the background! :)